-After studying a few analogs, some patterns might begin to emerge which helps in formulating your implementation plan.
-For example, after 37signals success with Basecamp, a number of companies applied their “build an audience through a blog, then follow with a web app” approach.
+After studying a few analogs, some patterns might begin to emerge, which helps in formulating your implementation plan.
+For example, after 37signals success with Basecamp, several companies applied their “build an audience through a blog, then follow with a web app” approach.
 Some succeeded, others didn’t.

 While a strategy pattern cannot guarantee success, it can jumpstart your journey.

 With your strategy and risks documented, you are now ready to move on to experiments.

 Not surprisingly, the workings of this board raised the most questions.
 I’ll jump to the questions:

 Question: How does one create a card for a product before conducting problem and solution interviews?